leftCoast/LC_lilParser/README.md

 }
 ```
 numParams() actually returns the number of parameters that the user typed in.
 If you are expecting more than one, you may want to use a for-loop for grabbing parameters?
 Up to you.
-getParamBuff() Each time getParamBuff() is called, it (Or any other command that wants a string to hand back) allocates a buffer for the NEXT parameter string the user typed and returns it.
-This means you may want to make a local copy of the string it gives you.
-The pointer may not last long.
+getParamBuff() Each time getParamBuff() is called, it (Or any other command that wants a string to hand back) re-allocates the return string for its own use.
+This means, the pointer you have been handed, is shared.
+Therefore it may not last long.
+So, if you need that information for awhile, you should think about making a copy of it for yourself.

 That's about it.
 Give it a try and see if it helps.